 ART 4790: Japanese Art and Culture

 Japanese Art and Culture explores the unique cultural and artistic situation of contemporary Japan.
 For two weeks we will travel in and between Tokyo, Kyoto, Naoshima and Hiroshima in order to explore how ultra-modern life in Japan is tied to and culturally embedded within a larger historical and ancient context.
 The class will also discover the deep ties to western culture in the post-contact and post-war era.
 Finally, we will investigate the uniquely Japanese conflation of popular culture (anime, manga, Otaku culture, Harajuku) to the high art and culture represented in the national museums of modern and contemporary art.
 Within this framework we will discuss and experience the continuum of visual culture in Japan, as well as the intricate web of contemporary cross- and multi-culturalisms.

 UW Field Course in Kenya - Ecology and Conservation of African Savannas

 Students will be immersed in an intensive, learn-by-doing field experience in central Kenya.
 This 3 week course will be offered jointly through UW and the University of British Columbia.
 Students will live and work on the Mpala Research Centre.
 For more information visit the website: http://mpala.org.

-Estimated Costs: $4,775 including airfare, in-country travel cost, accommodations, and most meals.
+Estimated Costs: To be determined (Including airfare, in-country travel cost, accommodations, and most meals)

 Contact: Jake Goheen (email@example.com)